Amphisbaenia: Description

 Amphisbaenians have a distinctive skin made up of rings of scales (annuli) that form a tube in which the loosely attached trunk of the body moves.
 Burrowing is achieved with an accordion-like motion, with longitudinal muscles in the skin bunching up the annuli, anchoring it to the surrounding soil, and trunk muscles moving the body forward or backwards within the integumentary tube.

 Amphisbaenians are carnivorous, able to tear chunks out of larger prey with their powerful, interlocking teeth.
 Like lizards, some species are able to shed their tails (autotomy).
 Most species lay eggs, although at least some are known to be viviparous.

-The white worm lizard (Amphisbaena alba) is often found in association with leafcutter ants.
+The red worm lizard (Amphisbaena alba) is often found in association with leafcutter ants.
 This reptile is thought to forage in the ants' deep galleries, where the insects deposit their waste.
 The presence of these reptiles is easily explained by the fact that they prey on the larvae of large beetles that also inhabit the leafcutter ants' galleries.

 Amphisbaenians have often been categorized by their skull shape.
 The specialized skull shape is hypothesized to be driven by environmental and ecological conditions, such as soil type, and is an instance of convergent evolution.
+Traditionally four types of skulls are recognized; "shovel-headed", "round-headed", "keel-headed", and "spade-headed", although it doesn't say anything about the relationship between the types.
+Of these four morphotypes, the round-headed species produce the lowest burrowing forces, the shovel-headed species the second lowest forces, the keel-headed species the second highest forces, and the spade-headed the highest forces.